mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/learn-about-posture-and-pregnancy-in-sydney-cbd.md

 Maintaining proper posture during pregnancy is crucial for both maternal comfort and fetal development.
 As your body changes, understanding correct pregnancy sitting posture becomes increasingly important for your well-being.

-## How Posture Affects Your PregnancyMaintaining good posture during pregnancy is essential for both you and your baby.
+## How Posture Affects Your Pregnancy

+Maintaining good posture during pregnancy is essential for both you and your baby.
 It provides optimal space for fetal development, reduces muscle strain, eases labor preparation, and improves blood circulation.
 On the other hand, poor posture can lead to restricted fetal movement, increased muscle tension, challenges with optimal fetal positioning, and even prolonged labor.

-## Essential Pregnancy Sitting Posture GuidelinesFor pregnant women, sitting position choices significantly impact daily comfort.
+## Essential Pregnancy Sitting Posture Guidelines

+For pregnant women, sitting position choices significantly impact daily comfort.
 Follow these key principles:

 - Keep your back straight and supported
 - Position hips and knees at 90 degrees
 - Use a footrest when needed
 - Take regular standing breaks

-## Safe Positioning During PregnancyCertain positions should be avoided during pregnancy.
+## Safe Positioning During Pregnancy

+Certain positions should be avoided during pregnancy.
 These include extended periods lying flat on your back, positions that cause overheating, and unsupported sitting for long durations.

 Your pregnancy sitting posture should prioritize: